Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Fischer Elektrostore: HHR16, HHR25, HHR34

-Upgrading Storage Heaters
+Upgrading Older Storage Heaters

 The new labour government of 2024 has indicated their intention to tighten the the MEES requirement for rented properties to Band C by 2030.
+Perhaps you're interested in updating or upgrading your storage heaters to improve your EPC rating because of this legislation.

 If so, what do you do?
+You could:

-• Rip out the storage heaters and fit an air source heat pump with radiators / underfloor heating
+• Remove the storage heaters and fit an oil boiler and radiators / underfloor heating

-• Rip out the storage heaters and fit an oil boiler and radiators / underfloor heating.
+• Remove the storage heaters and fit an air source heat pump with radiators / underfloor heating

 Replacing Storage Heaters with Electric Panel Heaters

-However, it's included seriously because there are companies that actively advertise, particularly on social media, trying to sell this type of heater to people that currently have storage heaters.
 They try to dupe you into purchasing their products by describing them as highly efficient electric panel heaters.
+Here's an example marketing ploy:

 "Electric Radiators offer a modern, energy efficient heating solution for any space.
 Unlike traditional radiators, electric radiators provide 100% conversion of energy to heat, precise temperature control for each room and the latest energy saving technology, ensuring optimal comfort and reducing energy wastage."